 Is there someone you WISH knew the stomach flu facts?
 Your child's entire class perhaps?
+A food service worker who you know worked while sick with a stomach bug?
 But you are too embarrassed to tell them yourself?
 I completely understand.
 Just send me an e-mail with a list of the e-mail addresses.
 I will send the recipients this letter from ME.
 I will never reveal who requested that the letter be sent.
 I will keep all e-mail addresses confidential and I will never contact the people again.
 My e-mail is phd.annie at gmail.com.
-I do tweak the letter according to the time of year and according to your needs.
+Here is the basic letter.
+I do tweak the letter according to the time of year and according to your needs and who I'm sending it to.
+(A school nurse versus the manager at a fast food restaurant who is working sick).
+It is best if you give me the first names of the recipients to make it more personable.

 Dear Parents, Teachers, School Administrators, and Friends,